 2. Clinton Portis

-A bruising and productive running back for the Broncos and Redskins, Clinton Portis amassed nearly 6,000 yards in his first four seasons — almost 12,000 before his nine-year time in the NFL ended in 2010.
+A bruising and productive running back who played with Denver and Washington, Clinton Portis amassed nearly 6,000 yards in his first four seasons — almost 12,000 before his nine-year time in the NFL ended in 2010.
 He went to two Pro Bowls and scored 80 touchdowns in his standout career.
 Over the years, he earned more than $43.1 million from his NFL salary alone.

 Lost at Least $5 Million